tangleMesh/chatbot/README.md

             document.getElementById ("firstChatbot").addEventListener ("change", (e) => {
                 console.log ("CHANGE", e.detail);
             });
+            document.getElementById ("firstChatbot").addEventListener ("click", (e) => {
+                console.log ("CHANGE", e.detail);
             });
+        });
     </script>

 The `change` event will inform you about new user messages or interactions with your selection messages.
+The `click` event informs you about a link-button (`isEventLink: true`) beeing clicked.
 The `event.detail` property will provide you with the available information about the user interaction:

 ### Selection message